United Kingdom | Visit PEFC International Website

 Contact: Hugh Miller

 Ross Bradshaw, has worked in the paper manufacturing industry for over 25 years.
-Early in his career he took a great interest in the environmental element of paper making.
-He has worked with a number of industry groups within both the Paper Agents' Association and Stationers Hall, where he is a Liveryman.
-Currently Ross has his own paper agency business representing US and European mills.
-Ross joined the PEFC UK Board in July 2006.
+Working in heavy industry while living in a rural setting, led to an early interest in the effects of the paper making industry on the environment and the positive role it plays.
+He has worked with a number of industry groups within both the Paper Agents' Association and Stationers Company, the City of London Livery Company for the Communications and Content industries, where he is a Liveryman.
+Currently Ross has his own paper agency business representing a number of speciality paper mills from the USA and Europe, offering bespoke publishing and packaging papers.
+He is one of the UK's longest serving directors, joining the Board in July 2007.

 Contact: Ross Bradshaw

-Pat Burke is Business Development Manager at Alexander Cleghorn Ltd, a specialist manufacturer of particle board products.
-This is complemented with softwood consultancy work with Ludgores Importers Ltd. He was previously Group Purchasing Director, Arnold Laver Timber World and prior to this, worked for Jewson, Meyer International and The Graham Group.
-Pat is the current Chair of the UK Timber Trade Federation's National Softwood Division as well as a former Chair of the North East Timber Trade Association and has held positions within Forests Forever and various TTF commodity committees as well as serving on the Boards of the British Woodworking Federation, proskills and the Wood Industry Training Board.
+Pat Burke works at Whitmore's Timber, a specialist hardwoods importer, manufacturer & distributor.
+His timber trade experience is eclectic, having held previous senior positions with Alexander Cleghorn Ltd, Arnold Laver, Graham Group, Jewson and Meyer Interational.
+Pat has chaired the UK Timber Trade Federation's National Softwood Division and also the North East Timber Trade Association.
+He has also held positions within Forests Forever and various TTF commodity committees as well as serving on the Boards of the British Woodworking Federation, proskills and the Wood Industry Training Board.

 Contact: Pat Burke

-Steve Cook is a Principal Consultant for Willmott Dixon’s in-house sustainability consultancy Re-Thinking.
+Steve Cook is a Principal Sustainable Development Manager for Willmott Dixon’s in-house sustainability consultancy Re-Thinking.
 His role involves providing technical and practical support on materials, carbon, waste and sustainable procurement to all divisions within the Willmott Dixon Group.
-Additionally, he has developed the Group’s Sustainable Procurement Policy.
-Steve, who has twenty two years’ experience in the construction industry, also chairs the UK Contractors Group (UKCG) Materials Task Group which, through engagement with the construction industry, is helping its members to develop organisational policy to improve the procurement of materials.
-He is also a Scheme Council member of the Eco-Reinforcement, responsible sourcing scheme and chairs the Grown in Britain contractors' task group.
+Steve, who has twenty four years’ experience in the construction industry, also chairs the UK Contractors Group (UKCG) Materials Task Group which, through engagement with the construction industry, is helping its members to develop organisational policy to improve the procurement of materials.
+He is also a Scheme Council member of the Eco-Reinforcement, responsible sourcing scheme and co-chair of Grown in Britain.

 Contact: Steve Cook

-Julia Griffin is a member of B&Q’s Social Responsibility team and her area of expertise is timber.
+Julia Griffin is a member of B&Q’s Social Responsibility team and her area of expertise is timber and peat.
 B&Q is a UK home improvement retailer, owned by Kingfisher PLC.
-Julia works with the Commercial, Quality Assurance teams and suppliers to monitor timber and forest products sourced by the business to ensure they meet the requirements of B&Q’s Timber Policy.
-She is also responsible for reporting performance to the B&Q Board, the Kingfisher Board Network (FTN).
-Julia has been the timber expert in B&Q’s Social Responsibility team for six years and has first-hand experience of the practicalities and challenges associated with implementing and adhering to a responsible timber sourcing policy.
+Julia works with the Commercial, Quality Assurance teams and suppliers to monitor timber and forest products sourced by the business to ensure they meet the requirements of B&Q’s Timber & Paper Policy & Buying standard.
+She is also responsible for reporting performance to the B&Q Board, the Kingfisher Board Network and BM Trada for Chain of Custody.
+Julia has been the timber expert in B&Q’s Social Responsibility team for nine years and has first-hand experience of the practicalities and challenges associated with implementing and adhering to a responsible timber sourcing policy.

 Contact: Julia Griffin

 David Leslie is General Manager, Harvesting & Operations for James Jones and Sons Ltd, Scotland's largest independent sawmiller and one of the leading suppliers of British timber in the UK.
 He is responsible for the Group's roundwood procurement, sawmill co-products and haulage.
-In addition to his PEFC role, David chairs the Private Sector timber Forecast Group, is a member of the Grampian Forestry Forum, a board member of SIRT and member of the institute of Chartered Foresters.
+In addition to his PEFC role, David is a member of the Grampian Forestry Forum, a board member of SIRT (The Strategic Integrated Research in Timber), a member of both the institute of Chartered Foresters and the steering group of the Forest Industry Safetly Accord (FISA).
 David was appointed to the PEFC board in January 2012.

 Contact: David Leslie

-John Sanderson is Director, Global Environmental Market Support for UPM Kymmene, a global forest products group with core businesses in printing papers, speciality papers, label materials and wood products.
+John Sanderson is Director, Head of Environment, UK & Ireland for UPM-Kymmene, a global forest products group with core businesses in printing papers, speciality papers, label materials and wood products.
 John has worked exclusively for UPM since graduating from the University of Wales over twenty years ago with a degree in wood science and forestry.
 Increasing environmental focus and concern from UPM's customers has led to an unprecedented increase in demand for environmental education, commitment and performance from suppliers.
-John's current role is designed to address this market interest head on by educating customers and end users about the industry’s sustainability credentials.
+John's current role provides environmental support and steering to UPM's UK activities, including paper production, paper sales, forestry and waste paper procurement.

 Contact: John Sanderson